 The reader must discern whether his situation fits into a general rule or any of its exceptions "Unless" and "except" generally denote an exception to the rule.
 (Clark & Connolly, 2006, p.
 4).
 Often the statute will state a general rule and then list exceptions to the general rule set off by "unless" or "except."
 Exceptions may be listed within the same sentence or in a separate section or subsection.
-For example, section 2612(b)(1) of the FMLA states that leave due to the birth, adoption, or foster care placement of a child "shall not be taken by an employee intermittently or on a reduced leave schedule unless [emphasis added] the employee and the employer of the employee agree otherwise."
-This means that an employer is not required to honor the request of an employee to take intermittent leave for the adoption of a child, for example, but the employer may choose to honor an employee's request of the intermittent leave.
+For example, section 2612(b)(1) of the FMLA states that leave due to the birth, adoption, or foster care placement of a child "shall not be taken by an employee intermittently or on a reduced leave schedule unless [emphasis added] the employee and the employee to take intermittent leave for the adoption of a child, for example, but the employer may choose to honor an employee's request of the intermittent leave.